ber34/cssresponsive/README.md

 Now in an easy way that you can make the font on the page.
 You get to choose from 10 pieces
-Determination html meta data such as author, description, keywords, telephone number, responsive, copyright, robots
+Determination html meta data such as author, description, keywords, telephone number, responsive, copyright, robots, google verification
 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++
 Css Responsive jest to Klasa do obsługi  stron html5, jQuery,  CssResponsive,   CssBrowser, CssVersion, Open Graph Facebook.
 Klasa ma za zadanie  wczytywania  odpowiednich styli css w zależności od przeglądarki